ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Modeling the environmental drift of the SN Ia stretch.

 with $R_{cut}$ and $\gamma \geq 0$ the new free parameters of this model.
-This function provides the probability that a given SN~Ia is “prompt” given its redshift ($\delta(z)$) and its association to a galaxy cluster (the middle term).
-For large values of $\mathcal{R}/\mathcal{R}_\mathrm{500}$, corresponding to field-galaxies that largely dominate the SN host distribution, $\xi(z,\frac{\mathcal{R}}{\mathcal{R}_{500}})$ converges towards $\delta(z)$.
-For a SN very close to a cluster core, its probability to be young tends towards zero independently of its redshift.
+This function provides the probability that a given SN~Ia is prompt given its redshift ($\delta(z)$) and its association with a galaxy cluster (the middle term). {The $R_{cut}$ and $\gamma$ parameters give the characteristic radius and the slope of the power-law function that describes the evolution of this probability as a function of clustercentric distance at a particular redshift.} For high values of $\mathcal{R}/\mathcal{R}_\mathrm{500}$, corresponding to field galaxies that largely dominate the SN host distribution, $\xi(z,\frac{\mathcal{R}}{\mathcal{R}_{500}})$ converges toward $\delta(z)$.
+For an SN that is located very close to a cluster core, its probability to be young tends toward zero, regardess of its redshift.

-Following \cite{nic21} and \cite{gin23} we thus model the SN~Ia stretch distribution $\mathcal{P}(x_1)$ knowing their redshift, the host galaxy mass $M_*$ and their location within the cosmic web as follows:
+Following \cite{nic21} and \cite{gin23}, we thus modeled the SN~Ia stretch distribution $\mathcal{P}(x_1)$ knowing their redshift, the host galaxy mass $M_*$, and their location within the cosmic web as follows: